Hypothetical types of biochemistry: Ammonia

 However, ammonia has some problems as a basis for life.
 The hydrogen bonds between ammonia molecules are weaker than those in water, causing ammonia's heat of vaporization to be half that of water, its surface tension to be a third, and reducing its ability to concentrate non-polar molecules through a hydrophobic effect.
 Gerald Feinberg and Robert Shapiro have questioned whether ammonia could hold prebiotic molecules together well enough to allow the emergence of a self-reproducing system.
 Ammonia is also flammable in oxygen and could not exist sustainably in an environment suitable for aerobic metabolism.

 A biosphere based on ammonia would likely exist at temperatures or air pressures that are extremely unusual in relation to life on Earth.
-Life on Earth usually exists within the melting point and boiling point of water, at a pressure designated as normal pressure, and between 0 and 100 °C. When also held to normal pressure, ammonia's melting and boiling points are -78 °C and -33 °C respectively.
+Life on Earth usually exists between the melting point and boiling point of water, at a pressure designated as normal pressure, between 0 and 100 °C. When also held to normal pressure, ammonia's melting and boiling points are -78 °C and -33 °C respectively.
 Because chemical reactions generally proceed more slowly at lower temperatures, ammonia-based life existing in this set of conditions might metabolize more slowly and evolve more slowly than life on Earth.
 On the other hand, lower temperatures could also enable living systems to use chemical species that would be too unstable at Earth temperatures to be useful.

-Another set of conditions where ammonia is liquid at Earth-like temperatures would involve it being at a much higher pressure.
+A set of conditions where ammonia is liquid at Earth-like temperatures would involve it being at a much higher pressure.
 For example, at 60 atm ammonia melts at -77 °C and boils at 98 °C.

 Ammonia and ammonia–water mixtures remain liquid at temperatures far below the freezing point of pure water, so such biochemistries might be well suited to planets and moons orbiting outside the water-based habitability zone.
 Such conditions could exist, for example, under the surface of Saturn's largest moon Titan.